Cyber Security for Beginners

 3. Information Security Analyst: Protects the computer systems and networks of an organization.

-4. Penetration Tester: Penetration testers are highly skilled security specialists that spend their days attempting to breach computer and network security systems.
+4. Penetration Tester: Penetration testers are highly skilled security specialists who spend their days attempting to breach computer and network security systems.

 5. IT Security Engineer: Plan to carry security measures to monitor and protect data and systems from hackers and cyber attacks.